-Again, I sort of take it for granted that you can find water fountains in many public places (i.e. parks) and tourist destinations, making it easy to get a quick drink or fill up a water bottle.
+Again, I sort of take it for granted that you can find water fountains in many public places (i.e., parks) and tourist destinations, making it easy to get a quick drink or fill up a water bottle.
 It’s basically unheard of to find a water fountain in Europe.
-I do travel with a reusable water bottle (a basic plastic Rubbermaid model with a flip up spout).
-I would fill it every morning, but many days, we’d end up buying 1-2 bottles as well to get us through the day.
+I do travel with a reusable water bottle.
+I would fill it every morning.
+Many days, we’d end up buying 1-2 bottles as well to get us through the day.
 You can buy them on the ship prior to an excursion, and many locals sell them at tourist spots for at most, 3 Euros.
 We often found them for 1-2 Euros.
 I hate buying water, especially day after day.
 But it’s ridiculous to get dehydrated just to save a few dollars.
 Suck it up, and buy water when you need it.

 Bring entertainment for long bus rides

 I unplugged more on the Mediterranean cruise than I have on any other trip as an adult.
 Aside from publishing scheduled Instagram posts for a client (because you can’t fully automate that process), I didn’t do any freelance work.
 Aside from occasionally checking to make sure blog posts had published properly and doing a little blog maintenance, I did no work on the blog.
-I relied solely on Wi-Fi access on the ship to check in with email, Instagram, etc. at most 1-2 times per day (generally, in the late afternoon or early evening when we were back in the room for a bit).
+I relied solely on Wi-Fi access on the ship.
+At most, I checked in with email, Instagram, etc. 1-2 once or twice per day (generally, in the late afternoon or early evening when we were back in the room for a bit).
 It was awesome.
 It was also awesome to be on excursions, at events, and at meals with people who were not on their phones 24/7 either.

 Spend time each day just enjoying your company and surroundings